AmirMotefaker/Create-your-own-ChatGPT/README.md

 3. Ethical Issues and Concerns
     - Another disadvantage of ChatGPT is that it has been subjected to scrutiny.
 Several educational institutions have banned its use.
-Researchers and creatives have worried about copyright infringement because its outputs are based on human-generated texts.
-It also raises the question of whether it is ethical to use it as a substitute for services that require human interactions such as customer service representation and even therapeutic counseling.
+Researchers and creatives have worried about copyright infringement because their outputs are based on human-generated texts.
+It also raises the question of whether it is ethical to use it as a substitute for services that require human interactions, such as customer service representation and even therapeutic counseling.

 4. Other Possible Legal Implications
-    - GPT was built with data from the Common Crawl dataset which contains copyrighted materials from publishing companies and individual authors and researchers.
+    - GPT was built with data from the Common Crawl dataset which contains copyrighted materials from publishing companies and individual authors, and researchers.
 Experts have also warned that AI-based applications can be used for cybercriminal activities.
 ChatGPT and other derivatives face legal uncertainties and possible compliance costs.

 # ChatGPT Heralds an Intellectual Revolution